 Myanmar is an economy in South-East Asia, strategically well located in close proximity to major shipping routes in the Indian Ocean.

-Important export products of Myanmar are petroleum gas, articles of apparel and clothing, footwear, refined copper, tin ores, dried legumes and rice
+Important export products of Myanmar are natural gas, articles of apparel and clothing, dried legumes, rice, and fish (2023).

-Myanmar's most important trading partners are neighbouring China and Thailand, followed by Signapore and the EU.
-China is by far the most important source of imports (30.6%), and export destination (28.2%).
+Myanmar's most important trading partners are neighbouring China and Thailand, followed by the EU and Singapore.
+China is both the most important source of imports (31% in 2023) and export destination (22%).

-Agriculture is the main pillar of Myanmar's economy accounting for about half of the GDP .
+Agriculture is the main pillar of Myanmar's economy in terms of employment, although it ranks third only with respect to its contribution to GDP (23% in 2023, behind services, 40%, and industry, 38%).
 The cultivation of rice takes up about half of all arable land.
-The industrial sector remains small and focused mainly on exploitation of gas and the production of cigarettes, textiles, steel, cement.
+The industrial sector remains focused mainly on exploitation of gas and the production of cigarettes, textiles, steel, cement.

 Myanmar is known as the “land of rubies” and is a major producer of not only rubies but also sapphire and jade.
 About 90% of the world’s rubies originate from Myanmar.

-A very large majority of Myanmar's exports to the European market are eligible for EBA preferences.
+A large majority of Myanmar's exports to the EU were eligible for EBA preferences in 2023.

 Despite increasing exports and preference utilisation, the export sector remains highly concentrated on apparel and clothing exports.
 This sector accounts for 74% of overall EU imports from Myanmar and 80% of preferential imports suggesting limited export diversification.
 Nonetheless, in more recent years Myanmar substantially increased exports from a number of smaller sectors, including for example tobacco, leather and plastic articles where exports more than tripled since 2016.

-Access all info about EU-Myanmar relations on the International Partnerships website: https://international-partnerships.ec.europa.eu/countries/myanmar_en
+Access all info about EU-Myanmar relations on the International Partnerships website.